Aritra2002/personal-knowledge-graph/README.md

 This project is strictly protected and distributed under the **[GNU Affero General Public License v3.0 (AGPLv3)](LICENSE)**.

-By using, modifying, or distributing this software, you agree to the terms and conditions of the AGPLv3.
-This copyleft license ensures that AetherMind remains fully open-source and protects it from being utilized in closed-source proprietary software or cloud services without publishing the source code.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
+If you modify and distribute this software, or provide a modified version for users to interact with over a network, you must comply with the terms of the AGPLv3, including making the corresponding source code available.
+This copyleft license helps ensure that AetherMind and its derivatives remain open source.